sonyvishwakarma/LearningApp/README.md

 This application was structured and developed using an AI-assisted design paradigm in partnership with **Gemini**.
 The collaborative process prioritized transforming static wireframe UI mockups into active declarative layouts.

 ### 📋 Sample Prompts Sent to AI
-1. *"What if I want it to look like this?
-[Uploaded Graphic Asset File] Give full code for HomeScreen too, matching the custom embedded titles inside the gradient blocks."*
-2. *"Got errors while building apks: Unresolved reference 'LearningAppTheme' and @Composable invocations can only happen from the context of a @Composable function inside ExampleUnitTest.kt.
-How do I clear this up?"*
+1. *"Based on this design specification mockup for the Lesson Player UI, what is the cleanest approach to structure the declarative layouts in Jetpack Compose to handle the media scrubber timeline and track the state of the active playlist element?"*
+2. *"How should I optimize the horizontal scrolling LazyRow for the category chips so that item text labels stack responsively without stretching the parent Card container bounds?"*
+3. *"I am encountering compilation errors during the APK assembly phase regarding Unresolved reference 'LearningAppTheme' and Composable context constraints inside ExampleUnitTest.kt.
+What is the root cause of these test harness failures during code generation, and how do I safely refactor the unit test file to restore the build pipeline?"*

 ### 🧠 AI Strengths & Corrections Handle
 * **What the AI Got Right:** Flawlessly read spatial relationships directly from raw screenshot images.
 It translated layout grids seamlessly, matched visual hex code color tokens, and generated the core linear background gradients beautifully.